navarrew/bubble-OMR/README.md

 # bubble-OMR
-versitile and fast bubble sheet OMR scanner and scoring software in python
+This is a set of scripts, written in Python, for a versitile and fast bubble sheet OMR scanner and scoring software.

+## Dependencies
+---
+To use this software you will need

 # Bubblesheet Scanner Instructions
 These are instructions for a set of bubble-sheet scoring scripts for multiple choice exams.